The World's Largest Modern & Contemporary Prints & Editions Platform

 The Genesis of W.O.R.K.

-In 2006, Butler - a nurse by profession - began a journey that would lead to the creation of Women & Orphans in Rural Kenya (W.O.R.K.).
+In 2006, Butler - a nurse by profession - began a journey that would lead to the creation of Widows & Orphans in Rural Kenya (W.O.R.K.).
 Driven by a desire to make a meaningful difference, Butler initially went to Kenya to run a small outreach program.
 Her experiences during this time were profound, revealing the difficult realities faced by the most vulnerable in rural communities.
 It was during her tenure running a mission hospital for four years - which has since been awarded for being the most improved in the country - that the seeds of W.O.R.K. were sewn.

 “I was asked to run a mission hospital for four years, which went on to win an award for the most improved hospital in the country.
 With sheer hard work and good local people, we got it up and running.”